mythezone/ai-ddl/README.md

 A web app to quickly see submission deadlines to top AI conferences, such as NeurIPS and ICLR.

+This helps researchers in quickly seeing when to submit their paper.

+Note: papers can be submitted at any time to [hf.co/papers](https://hf.co/papers) at [hf.co/papers/submit](https://hf.co/papers/submit), assuming the paper is available on [Arxiv](https://arxiv.org/).

+The benefit of hf.co/papers is that it allows people to quickly find related artifacts, such as models, datasets and demos.
+See [this paper page](https://huggingface.co/papers/2502.04328) as a nice example - it has 3 models, 1 dataset and 1 demo linked.

 ## Project info

 This project is entirely based on the awesome https://github.com/paperswithcode/ai-deadlines.
 As that repository is no longer maintained, we decided to make an up-to-date version along with a new UI.
+It was bootstrapped using [Lovable](https://lovable.dev/) and [Cursor](https://www.cursor.com/).

 New data is fetched from https://github.com/ccfddl/ccf-deadlines/tree/main/conference/AI thanks to [this comment](https://github.com/paperswithcode/ai-deadlines/issues/723#issuecomment-2603420945).

-A CRON job (set up as a Github action) automatically updates the data present at src/data/conferences.yml.
+A CRON job (set up as a [Github action](.github/workflows/update-conferences.yml)) automatically updates the data present at src/data/conferences.yml.

-It was bootstrapped using [Lovable](https://lovable.dev/) and [Cursor](https://www.cursor.com/).

 **URL**: https://huggingface.co/spaces/huggingface/ai-deadlines